Selenium: Pollution

-Bioaccumulation of selenium in aquatic environments causes fish kills depending on the species in the affected area.
-There are, however, a few species that have been seen to survive these events and tolerate the increased selenium.
-It has also been suggested that season could have an impact on the harmful effects of selenium on fish.

 Selenium poisoning of water systems may result whenever new agricultural run-off courses through dry lands.
 This process leaches natural soluble selenium compounds (such as selenates) into the water, which may then be concentrated in wetlands as the water evaporates.
 Selenium pollution of waterways also occurs when selenium is leached from coal flue ash, mining and metal smelting, crude oil processing, and landfill.
 High selenium levels in waterways were found to cause congenital disorders in oviparous species, including wetland birds and fish.
 Elevated dietary methylmercury levels can amplify the harm of selenium toxicity in oviparous species.